 6. After authorization, provider redirects to callback URL with auth code

-The level of detail in this specification fundamentally changed how the AI could assist me.
-Every subsequent conversation had clear context and parameters, reducing ambiguity and preventing the common issue of generating plausible but incorrect code.
+7. Backend exchanges code for tokens, validates state param for CSRF protectionThis level of detail changed how the AI could help me.
+Every conversation after that had clear context and boundaries, which cut down ambiguity and stopped the usual problem of plausible-looking but wrong code.

 ## Backend Development